 Green Top Bunching: This variety is grown mostly for its full, lush green tops.
 The roots are tasty but not as popular as the greens.

-EAT THE GREENS AND STEMS
+BEET GREENS AND STEMS

 Did you know that the beet is edible from root to leaf?
-Rather than throwing away the nutritious and delicious beet stems, create a tasty Quick-Pickled Beet Stems side-dish.
+Rather than throwing away the nutritious and delicious beet STEMS, create a tasty Quick-Pickled Beet Stems side-dish.